mkutz/lets-get-into-coding/tools/README.md

 ### Visual Studio (VS) Code

-Check if you git Visual Studio (VS) Code installed aleady.
+Check if you have Visual Studio Code installed aleady.

 Otherwise, please copy the zipped installers package for your system from the provided pendrive and follow its instructions.